-Each of these Themes is achieved through focused efforts toward a number of Goals.
-The sections that follow describe in more detail our Themes and the supporting goals identified for each of them.
+The new strategic plan themes are achieved through focused efforts toward a number of goals.
+The sections that follow describe, in more detail, our themes and the supporting goals identified for each one.
+The goals are numbered for convenience - the order in which they are listed does not reflect priority.
+Linda Birnboun